jsignell/heat_and_trees/README.md

 I am a software developer at Anaconda Inc. currently working on developing best practices for Python-using earth scientists.
-I work on visualization tools within the PyViz ecosystem and data ingestion and analysis tools in the broader PyData world.
+I work on visualization tools within the [HoloViz ecosystem](https://holoviz.org) and data ingestion and analysis tools in the broader PyData world.
 I live in Philadelphia and previously did hydrology research at Princeton - studying lightning and rain patterns, water movement through the landscape, and streamflow.